X-ray Calculator Excel

 Please refer to the ImageJ Scanner_Setup page for a description of how this Macro works.

-1. Select BeamHardening from the ADD-INS Toolbar Commands.
+1. Select BeamHardening from the Command Menu.

 2. Edit the Source, Sample, Detector, and Plot Range fields.